 The Adore Beauty IPO is expected to be one of the biggest of the year.
 Here's how to invest.

-Buckle up investors, Adore Beauty is set to list on the Australian Securities Exchange (ASX) in what will be one of the country's biggest IPOs of 2020.
+Buckle up investors, Adore Beauty has listed the Australian Securities Exchange (ASX) in what is one of the country's biggest IPOs of 2020.

 Adore Beauty is an Australian ecommerce website that offers global and domestic beauty and personal care products, some of which are exclusive to Adore.
 To date, it has a customer base of more than 590,000 and features 11,000 products.

-The company is looking to raise $270 million with an offer price of $6.75 per share.
-It's expected to go public on 23 October under the ticker code ABY.
+The company raised $270 million with an offer price of $6.75 per share.
+It went public on 23 October under the ticker code ABY.

 How to buy shares in Adore Beauty